joeyhage/homebridge-spotify-speaker/README.md

 - It will store them in a file named `.homebridge-spotify-speaker` in the homebridge's persist directory.
 Thus, when your homebridge server restarts, it can fetch back the tokens.
 - It will automatically refresh the access token when needed

-## Finding a speaker device ID
+## Finding a speaker device ID or name

 Once the spotify authentication flow is done, the plugin will display the list of available devices in your Homebridge logs.
 In Homebridge UI, keep an eye on the logs when the plugin restarts and you will see a message looking like the following:

 ![Example Device Log](assets/example-device.png)

+### Suggested option

-You can then take the `id` from the Spotify device that you want to control and this is what you put in the plugin's configuration as the `spotifyDeviceId`.
+You can then take the `name` from the Spotify device that you want to control and this is what you put in the plugin's configuration as the `spotifyDeviceName`.

+This is the suggested option because the device id used by Spotify is prone to change.

+### Alternative option

+Alternatively, you can take the `id` from the Spotify device that you want to control and put in the plugin's configuration as the `spotifyDeviceId`.

-You can also use the [Spotify developer console](https://developer.spotify.com/console/get-users-available-devices/) to get the available devices on your account.
+You can also use the [Spotify developer console](https://developer.spotify.com/documentation/web-api/reference/get-a-users-available-devices) to get the available devices on your account.

 ## Issues and Questions